MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file-runtime.md

 ### Path property

 Sets the URL path for accessing all exposed REST endpoints.
-For instance, setting this to `/api` makes the REST endpoint accessible at `/api/<entity>`.
-Sub-paths are not permitted.
+For instance, setting `path` to `/api` makes the REST endpoint accessible at `/api/<entity>`.
+Subpaths aren't permitted.
 This field is optional, with `/api` as the default.

 > [!NOTE]
-> When deploying Data API builder using Static Web Apps (preview), the Azure service automatically injects the additional sub-path `/data-api` to the url.
+> When deploying Data API builder using Static Web Apps (preview), the Azure service automatically injects the additional subpath `/data-api` to the url.
 This behavior ensures compatibility with existing Static Web App features.
 The resulting endpoint would be `/data-api/api/<entity>`.
 This is only relevant to Static Web Apps.

 ### Enabled property

 A Boolean flag that determines the global availability of REST endpoints.
-If disabled, entities cannot be accessed via REST, regardless of individual entity settings.
+If disabled, entities can't be accessed via REST, regardless of individual entity settings.

 ## GraphQL property